helenyjx/Imerr-The-Lightweight-CLI-Timer-with-Desktop-Notifications/README.md

 ## Enhancing timerr:
 Here are some suggestions on how to implement the features you mentioned for timerr:

-1. Support duration suffixes: To support suffixes like "s" for seconds, "m" for minutes, and "hr" for hours, you can use a regular expression to extract the duration value and suffix from the command-line argument.
-Then, you can convert the duration to seconds based on the suffix and pass it to the timer function.
+1. Support duration suffixes: It would be helpful to allow users to set the duration of a timer using suffixes like "s" for seconds, "m" for minutes, and "h" for hours.
+For example, a user could set a timer for 30 seconds with the command `timerr 30s "Task complete"`.
+Similarly, a timer for 1.5 hours could be set with the command `timerr 1.5h "Meeting over"`.

-2. Support am/pm times: To support am/pm times, you can use a regular expression to extract the hour and minute values from the command-line argument, as well as the am/pm suffix.
-Then, you can convert the hour to 24-hour format and calculate the total seconds until the specified time.
+2. Support am/pm times: In addition to specifying times using the 24-hour clock, it would be useful to allow users to set timers using the am/pm format.
+For example, a user could set a timer for 3:30 PM with the command `timerr 3:30pm "Meeting starts in 30 minutes"`.

-3. Optional body text, icon, and sound via CLI flags: To allow users to specify a custom notification body text, icon, and sound via CLI flags, you can add optional arguments to the timerr command-line interface.
-You can use a Rust library like clap to define the flags and parse them into a struct that contains the notification options.
+3. Optional body text, icon, & sound via CLI flags: Currently, timerr only allows users to specify the title of the desktop notification.
+It would be helpful to allow users to also specify the body text, icon, and sound of the notification using command-line flags.
+For example, a user could set a timer with a custom sound using the command `timerr 10 "Task complete" --sound my-sound.wav`.

-4. Default icon and sound via config file: To allow users to set default notification icon and sound preferences, you can add a configuration file that timerr reads at startup.
-The configuration file can be in TOML or YAML format, and can contain key-value pairs for the default icon and sound file paths.
-You can use a Rust library like serde to deserialize the configuration file into a struct that timerr can use to set the default notification options.
+4. Default icon & sound via config file: Finally, it would be useful to allow users to set default values for the icon and sound of the notification via a configuration file.
+This would allow users to customize the appearance and behavior of timerr without having to specify command-line flags every time they set a timer.

 Implementing these features will make timerr more flexible and customizable for different use cases.